Skip to main content

 The long-term regulation of blood pressure is largely governed by the kidneys and the renin-angiotensin-aldosterone system (RAAS).
 The GH/IGF-1 axis, stimulated by GHS, has a well-documented interaction with the RAAS.
 Elevated GH levels can lead to increased sodium and water reabsorption in the renal tubules, an effect that can increase plasma volume and subsequently, blood pressure.
 This is a primary concern in therapies that produce supraphysiological levels of GH.
 However, the picture is more complex.

 IGF-1 appears to have counter-regulatory effects.
 It can increase the glomerular filtration rate and renal plasma flow, and some evidence suggests it may suppress renin secretion, thereby down-regulating the RAAS.
 This creates a delicate balance.
-The specific GHS used, its dosing, and the patient’s underlying renal and determine which effect predominates.
+The specific GHS used, its dosing, and the patient’s underlying renal and cardiovascular health determine which effect predominates.

 For instance, a sustained-release agonist like Ibutamoren might present a greater challenge to fluid homeostasis than a peptide like Sermorelin, which promotes a more physiological, pulsatile release of GH.